netdata/developer-relations/Community/README.md

 We are using Hubspot to offer feedback surveys.
 In order to activate Hubspot, we need to:
 1) Follow this [guide](https://knowledge.hubspot.com/customer-feedback/create-and-send-customer-satisfaction-surveys) to create the Hubspot survey.
-2) Follow this [guide](https://meta.discourse.org/t/hubspot-chat-integration/128777) and edit the `content security policy script src` whitelist .
+2) Follow this [guide](https://meta.discourse.org/t/hubspot-chat-integration/128777) and edit the `content security policy script src` whitelist.
+It is possible to disable entirely the policy.

 The tracking code for hubspot is already integrated into the main Netdata theme, so we don't need to edit the theme.